 Dome 375 and the Perma-Con® is used for size reduction and repackaging of the corrugated metal pipes (CMPs).
 During the size reduction and repackaging, one CMP at a time is removed from a flatbed truck or from storage within Dome 375 with a forklift or another lifting device.
 The forklift moves the CMP into Dome 375 and places it on a pipe racks and pipe rollers at the loading dock of the Perma-Con®.
 The pipe racks/pipe rollers and a winch system is used to move the CMP into the Perma-Con® via room 124.
 The pipe racks/pipe rollers are moved the CMP through room 124 and into room 123 where a hydraulic shear and gantry cranes cut the CMP into approximately 4-ft sections and then place the cut sections into SWBs for shipment off-site (see Figure 36 in Attachment N (Figures)).
 A containment tray, equipped with localized HEPA-filtered ventilation equipment, is installed under the shear and under the cutting location on the CMP to collect the small amounts of debris and dust that may result from the shearing operation.
-Room 121 is used to temporarily stage SWBs for shipment for off-site disposal.
+Room 121 is used to temporarily stage SWBs for shipment to permitted on-site storage where they await characterization prior to shipment for off-site disposal.
 This process is repeated for all 158 CMPs.